yurikleb/OpenFace/README.md

 - Facial Feature Extraction (aligned faces and HOG features)

 ![Sample aligned face and HOG image](https://github.com/TadasBaltrusaitis/OpenFace/blob/master/imgs/appearance.png)

-## Citation

-If you use any of the resources provided on this page in any of your publications we ask you to cite the following work and the work for a relevant submodule you used.

-#### Overall system

-**OpenFace: an open source facial behavior analysis toolkit** Tadas Baltrušaitis, Peter Robinson, and Louis-Philippe Morency, in *IEEE Winter Conference on Applications of Computer Vision*, 2016

 #### Facial landmark detection and tracking